jbax7635/ForexTrader/README.md

 # ForexTrader
-Automation of market analysis and trade placement
+Automation of market analysis and trade placement.
 This is a forex trading machine learning project.
 This project will discribe current market state, find like previous states and random walk theory to determine forward path probability.
 This project has now been moved to python due to module availability.